MovingBlocks/legacy-website/_posts/2021-04-17-terasaturday-13.md

 ## 📩 GSoC Student Applications arrived!

 Over the past weeks, almost 30 students joined our Discord Server, introducing themselves and voicing interest in Google's Summer of Code (GSoC).
-With a round dozen of these students we enjoyed a lot of Q&A, discussion rounds and draft proposal review back-and-forth.
+With a round dozen of these students we enjoyed a lot of Q&A, discussion rounds and draft proposal review back-and-forth - basically setting our Discord on fire 🔥
 We're proud to announce that we received 14 student applications for projects within our community in the context of this year's GSoC 💚

 ## 📰 Since last TeraSaturday ...